boltlabs-inc/zkchannels-spec/tezos/1-setup.md

 #### `zkAbacus` global defaults
 * `close`: a fixed scalar used to differentiate closing state and state.
 The default value is 0x000000000000000000000000000000000000000000000000000000434c4f5345, which is derived from the binary encoding of the string 'CLOSE'.

-### Tezos client requirements
-The Tezos client is used to interact with the tezos node for performing actions as creating operations, broadcasting operations and querying the state of the blockchain.
-We assume that the Tezos client is capable of:
-* Creating and broadcasting operations:
-  * Regular transfer operations outside of the zkChannels protocol.
-  * Operations used in the zkChannels protocol.
-    * Originating the zkChannels contract.
-    * Calling entrypoints, including those requiring arguments.
-  * Handling operation fees:
-    * Given a unbroadcasted operation, estimate the gas and storage usage and calculate the minimal baker fee.
-    * Bump up the operation fee by an arbitrary amount.
-* Querying the blockchain:
-  * Given a contract-id, return the contract code and storage.
-  * Given an address, return the balance.
-  * Given an operation hash, return the operation and the block height it was included in.

 ## Merchant Setup